fabricjs/fabricjs.com/posts/_posts/2017-06-18-changelog.md

 A lot of external contribution this release, with improvements on many sides.

 - RTL improvements
-- text on path improvements ( align, side of the path, path offset, path rendering)
+- text on path improvements ( align, side of the path, path offset, path rendering) [Steve Eberhardt](https://github.com/melchiar)
 - new utils for path transformations
-- added `once` to the event emitter
+- added `once` to the event emitter [Shachar Nencel](https://github.com/ShaMan123)
-- ability to append the hiddenTextarea on a custom element
+- ability to append the hiddenTextarea on a custom element [Dave Lage](https://github.com/rockerBOO)
-- a new vibrance filter
+- a new vibrance filter [Steve Eberhardt](https://github.com/melchiar)
-- animate will now return a function to stop the animation
+- animate will now return a function to stop the animation [Shachar Nencel](https://github.com/ShaMan123)
-- improvements to the optional eraser brush plugin
+- improvements to the optional eraser brush plugin [Shachar Nencel](https://github.com/ShaMan123)

 <pre>